HomeZoom Player › Dynamic Video Editing

 You can manipulate the media in the following ways:

-Mark a segment of time to be cut during playback.
+Mark a segment of time to be cut (seek past) during playback.

-2. Jump: Create Jump points which can jump anywhere within the time line (including backwards).
+2. Jump to Position: Create Jump points to anywhere within the time line (including backwards).
 Using this method, you can re-edit the chronological play order in any way desired (jump points have a sensitivity of aprox.
 2 seconds).

-3. Audio Mute: Mute the Audio for a specified duration.
+3. Mute Audio: Mute the Audio for a specified duration.

-4. Hide Subtitle: Hide the Subtitles display for a specified duration.
+4. Hide Subtitle: Hide the Subtitle display for a specified duration.

-5. End: End Playback (move to next track), useful when playing DVDs, as it allows you to play multiple DVDs in sequence, bypassing the menuing system which prevents DVDs from ending on their own.
+5. End of Playback: End Playback moves to the next track if the current track is not the last in the playlist or uses the value specified in "On Playlist Complete" setting to take further action.
+This is especially useful when playing DVDs, as it allows you to play multiple DVDs in sequence, bypassing the menu system which prevents DVDs from ending on their own.

 There is one additional checkbox in the Scene Cut dialog.
 The "Inverse Cut" checkbox inverses the function of the "Cut" feature.
 Instead of selecting a segment to cut from the video.
 When Inverse Cut is enabled, only the specified segments will play.